Monkshark/Clock/README.md

-new style clock with react
+new style clock with react.